 “The body could become a portal to ease in the gravity and sensory world around us, rather than a living lump to be driven, dragged and measured into submission.”
 Linda Grace

-A pitcher throws a ball not just with his shoulders and arms but with his torso and legs.
-The stability and pivot of the feet contribute just as much to the power of the pitch as the strength of the muscles in the throwing arm.
+A pitcher throws a ball not just with his shoulders and arms but with his torso and toes.
+The stability and pivot of the feet contribute just as much to the power of the pitch as the torque generated by the muscles in the throwing arm.

 Beyond origins and insertions, muscles connect to each other via fascial networks and form "anatomy trains."
 Thomas Myers developed this idea in the 1990's while working with Ida Rolf, and his work gives us a unique insight into the synergistic inter-connectivity of the human body.

 The fascial system is the largest organ system in the human body, and it is the only structure that touches and communicates with all other tissues and organ systems.
 Scientists have even proposed that consciousness lies within its hollow tubes filled with luminous liquids.